swsmith310/libswsdm/README.md

 ## Changes from previous version

+### 1.4.0

+- Changed type of `sc::DM::flags` from `std::list` to `std::vector` to allow more direct access to elements rather than having to constantly iterate to populate fields.

+### 1.3.0

+- Changed name to SCDM to reflect the project's shift away from game data to more general program data management.

+### 1.2.0

-Originally *.scd* files would end with the line "ENDFLAGS", however this was decided to be redundant and thus removed from this version of the specification.
+- Originally *.scd* files would end with the line "ENDFLAGS", however this was decided to be redundant and thus removed from this version of the specification.

 ## Usage Summary
 *SCDM* is used to initialize, save, and load all data in the program.
 The data for a fresh game is saved in the file *baseFlags.scd*, located by default in the project's root directory.
 This file is loaded in the `sc::DM::init()` constructor function and used to instantiate all of the flags.
 As such, it should be the first function called in `main`.